 If necessary, your organization my assign specific properties and projects to different contractors.
 This can facilitate scheduling and the flow of the program during an installation-heavy period.
 If using this approach, project costs must be standardized between contractors so the homeowners are confident they are receiving a fair and equitable price from whichever contractor is providing services to them.
-It is up to your organization to determine these costs after inquiring among all the contractors you will be working with.
+It is up to your organization to determine costs after inquiring amongst all contractors involved.